BorisAnastasov/SoftUni/README.md

 # SoftUni
-Here are all my solved tasks at SoftUni
+Here are all my solved tasks at SoftUni till this moment!